-The story of Kumbh revolves around the story of the samudra manthan or ocean churning which was done by the gods and demons to obtain the invaluable ratnas or the jewels and amrita or the nectar.
-The mountain Mandrachala become churning stick and the Nagraja Vasuki acted as the rope.
+The story of Kumbh revolves around the story of the Samudra Manthan or ocean churning which was done by the gods and demons to obtain the invaluable ratnas or the jewels and amrita or the nectar.
+The mountain Mandrachala become a churning stick and the Nagaraja Vasuki acted as the rope.

 The Lord Vishnu himself took the form of Kasava or tortoise and provided a base for the mountain Mandrachala with fear that it may get slipped and submerged in the ocean.
 The first to emerge in this churning was a venomous poison which was consumed by Lord Shiva who upon drinking this poison came to be called the Nilkantha.

 The churning continues and emerged Kamdhenu, the Uccaishrava Jayanta, the son of Lord Indra, catching sight of the amrita kalasha or the pot filled with nectar, snatched it from the hands of God Dhanvantari.
 Noticing this, Lord Shukracharya, the Guru of demons alerted and demons chased Jayanta.